Doctoral (PhD)

 2. The purpose of the examination is to ascertain whether the proposed topic is suitable for a Ph.D. thesis and whether the candidate is capable of carrying out the work required to successfully complete the Ph.D. degree.
 Suitability relates largely to the possibility of making original and significant contributions.
 Capability relates largely to knowledge and understanding of material in the subject area of the proposal as well as areas related to it that affect the proposed research.

-3. The examination consists of the presentation of the proposal for the thesis work, followed by questions from the examining committee.
+3. The examination consists of the presentation of a research proposal for the thesis work, followed by questions from the examining committee.
 The questions are to address both the specific research topic and topics related to the general subject area of the proposal.

 4. A two-hour period is scheduled for the examination.
 The first 25 minutes of which are devoted to the presentation of the proposal.
 Under no circumstances will the presentation be allowed to exceed 30 minutes.

-7. The written proposal should have 3 chapters:
+5. The research proposal should have 3 chapters:

 Introduction and Overview: in which the background to and motivation for, the proposed topic is succinctly discussed.
 It is only this chapter that the necessary details of the work of others are to appear.
 This work must be clearly and properly referenced.